himmAllRight/himmAllRight-source/resources/templates/md/posts/issues-setting-up-ubiquiti-network.md

 <div id="caption">Digram describing the correct link up</div>
 </p>

-Once I swapped the cables all around, I just had to go into the router configuration and enable the POE for eth4.
-Once POE was enabled, the AP lit up, indicating that it was connected and powered.
+Once I swapped the cables all around, I had to go into the router configuration and enable the POE for `eth4`.
+Afterwards, the AP lit up, indicating that it was connected and powered.

 ## Issues linking/configuring the AP
-This was the I spent the most time on.
-I knew I had to setup the configuration software, but the Linux binary was a .deb, and I have been running Solus.
-So, I spun up a few VMs on my laptop to try it out, because I didn't feel like packaging it up for Solus yet, and I thought it was a normal GUI application.
+This was the problem I spent the most time on.
+I had to install the configuration software for the Ubiquiti access point, but the "Linux binary" was a .deb, and I didn't feel like extracting the contents of the package so that I could install it on Solus (yet).
+So instead, I spun up a few Ubuntu VMs to try it out, but I over-looked the fact that VMs on my laptop use a different subnet (192.168.**122**. \*) for the virtual network.
+I had hoped that because the VM's network was routed through my laptop, which was connected directly to the edgerouter, it would still be able to see the access point.
-However, I over looked the fact that my laptop VMs default to a different subnet.
-I was hoping that because the VM's network was routed through my laptop, which was connected directly to the edgerouter, it would still be able to see the access point.
-However... the AP couldn't see the VM which was the issue.
-The AP wasn't being detected.
-Eventually, I admitted it was likely due to the 192.168.122.* ip that the VM was assigned.
+Regardless... the AP couldn't see the VM and vice versa.
+Finally, I admitted that the issues were most likely caused by the 192.168.122.* IP address that the VM was assigned.

 <center>
 <img alt="During initial setup, I was connecting the router wrong" src="../../img/posts/ubiquiti-setup-issues/ubuntu.png" width="45%">